Click here for Full Prescribing Information for Lantus®.

 - Has not been studied in patients with a history of pancreatitis.
 Consider other antidiabetic therapies in patients with a history of pancreatitis.

-- Is not recommended for use in combination with lixisenatide or another GLP-1 RA.
+- Not recommended for use in combination with any other product containing a GLP-1 RA.

-- Has not been studied in patients with gastroparesis and is not recommended for use in patients with gastroparesis.
+- Not recommended for use in patients with gastroparesis.